grunzer/Devices-docs/surface/service-guides/surface-laptop-7-component-disassembly-and-reassembly.md

     felt.

     > [!NOTE]
-    > The connector will have 2 visible gold contacts if it is oriented in the correct direction.
+    > The connector will have 2 visible gold contacts if it's oriented in the correct direction.

     :::image type="content" source="./images/Laptop7/LT7Repair/media/spk-connector.png" alt-text="A close up of a fan":::